By Kristie Winchester, Director of Client Services @ SparkEffect (formerly Torchiana and Waldron)

 We’ve all felt it.
-The anxiety, butterflies in your stomach right before you’re called on to speak in front of a group.
+The anxiety and butterflies in your stomach right before you’re called on to speak in front of a group.
 Even the most seasoned performers share they still feel butterflies as they step on stage.
 I can’t tell you how to dissolve the nerves completely, but I can suggest some do’s and don’ts to consider when sharing your 30-second commercial to help you feel more confident and successful in front of a group.

 As a college speech champion, a musical theatre vet and an avid networker, I know a thing or two about speaking in front of a crowd.
 In today’s mostly virtual world of work, it’s even more important to hone your public speaking skills and fine tune your pitch.
 You could be networking or interviewing over Zoom, both requiring that you know how to talk about yourself in a way people can connect to while also making them curious to know more about you!